SEK 50,000 scholarship on offer

 Three finalists will have the chance to present their innovations as part of the Vitalis conference programme, after which the jury will select the final winner(s).
 This is a great opportunity to raise awareness of your innovation(s) and reach the right audience!

-A grant jury will select the winner(s) of the grant.
+A scholarship jury will select the winner(s) of the scholarship.
 The jury will be made up of individuals with direct or indirect expertise in the healthcare and welfare sector.